-So what does a domain registrar actually do?
-Well, it is an entity that registers domain names with an organization called ICANN which manages domain names globally.
-It therefore acts as a proxy and will make sure that you're only, official recognized owner of that domain name.
+To put it simply, a domain registrar is an entity that registers domain names with an international body called ICANN, which manages domain names (and TLD - top level domains such as .com or .org) globally.
+It therefore acts as a proxy and will make sure that you're the official recognized owner of that domain name.

 With nearly two decades of online presence, the company - which is one of the world’s biggest domain name registrars - expanded in web hosting and now ranges a number of products including a full design service and web hosting.

-Domain.com prices tend to be average but we have managed to blag a 25% discount off almost everything in your cart*.
-Non-premium TLD (.Life, .Men, .Live etc) start from $2.99 for the first year ($2.24 with our code).
-In line with the rest of the industry, they rise significantly after the second year).
+Domain.com prices tend to be average but we've got you covered with a 25% discount off almost everything in your cart*.
+Non-premium TLD (.art, .click, .foundation etc) start from $0.99 for the first year.
+In line with the rest of the industry, they rise significantly after the second year.
+There are some great Domain.com promo codes around.

 You need to pay for privacy protection, a reasonable $8.99, plus you can add email, web hosting, SSL certificates and malware protection, none of which is compulsory.
 You can stick with its basic website builder which is free with every domain: you get a drag and drop website builder, tons of mobile-friendly templates, up to six pages, SEO tools, Paypal integration and even access to stock image library.